Massachusetts Institute of Technology, PhD in Aeronautics and Astronautics (Current)

 National Science Foundation Graduate Research Fellowship, Plasma Physics - 2022

-Phase 1 Finalist NASA LunaRecycle Challenge, CERBERUZ, 2025
+Phase 1 Winner NASA LunaRecycle Challenge, CERBERUZ, 2025

 International Astronautical Conference, Student Presenter Travel Award, NASA O-STEM, 2024